 - Pacific Hotel Cairns: excellent value at this 4-star-hotel located at walking distance from the Esplanade.
 Modern sea view rooms, great breakfast and dining options too.
 Read our full review post here.

 - Janna Rooms on Airbnb, Cairns: this has been our first home in Australia for a few weeks.
 A nice Queenslander house, ideal for longer stays.
 The owners are a lovely couple of young Australians, say hi to them if you go!
-Check deals here, up to 55$ off.
+More AirBnb deals here.

 - Grand Barron Lodge Kuranda: experience staying in a classic wooden lodge with high ceilings, immersed in the rainforest overlooking the Barron River.